18 FREE THINGS TO DO IN NEW YORK CITY ALL YEAR ROUND

 NEW YORK CITY’S HIGH LINE

 Escape from cars honking their horns among the busy streets of New York and head to this peaceful boardwalk that joins up the city from above.
 What was once an old railway line is now a pedestrian walkway providing fantastic views of the city.
-It’s the perfect way to get around or simply take a relaxing walk!
+It’s the perfect way to get around or simply take a relaxing walk and is one of the most unique things to do in NYC.

 Where to find it: Gansevoort Street, Meatpacking District to West Side Yard on 34th Street near the Javits Center